Commemorated on 7 plaques

 This Plaque, Presented by Worsley Urban District Council, Commemorates the Opening of The Bridgewater Canal from Worsley to Stretford July 17th 1761 and Records that the Canal was Planned and constructed by Francis Egerton, Third Duke of Bridgewater, John Gilbert, and James Brindley.
 July 16th 1961

-Worsley Road, Worsley, United Kingdom where he was
+Worsley Road, Worsley, United Kingdom where they was

 Worsley The Bridgewater Canal, Completed between 1959 and 1800, was planned and constructed by Francis Egerton 1736-1803 [3rd Duke of Bridgewater] John Gilbert 1724-1795 James Brindley 1716-1772 and many unknown workers.
 It began the Transport Revolution and so was of major importance in the industrialisation of Britain.

-Barton Road, Worsley, United Kingdom where he was
+Barton Road, Worsley, United Kingdom where they was

 Star Inn.
 The Stone stretch of the Trent and Mersey Canal was completed in 1771 under the supervision of James Brindley.

-21 Stafford Street, Stone, United Kingdom where he was
+21 Stafford Street, Stone, United Kingdom where they was

 On these premises 1733-1740 James Brindley, the famous civil engineer and canal builder, served as apprentice to Abraham Bennett.

-Sutton, Macclesfield, United Kingdom where he served an apprenticeship
+Sutton, Macclesfield, United Kingdom where they served an apprenticeship

 Barton Canal Aqueducts Arch from Brindley's masonry aqueduct of 1761, to carry the Bridgewater Canal over the River Irwell.
 Replaced 1893 by the unique Swing Aqueduct

-Barton Lane, Salford, Manchester, Barton, United Kingdom where he was
+Barton Lane, Salford, Manchester, Barton, United Kingdom where they was